helgatheviking/Simple-User-Listing/README.md

 Now the search will return users that match the entered "billing_city".
 You can adjust as needed for more complicated meta queries.

-## Bug Reporting
+## Support

+Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/simple-user-listing).
+Please note that support is limited and does not cover any custom implementation of the plugin.

-Please report any issues at: https://github.com/helgatheviking/Simple-User-Listing/issues
+Please report any bugs, errors, warnings, code problems to [Github](https://github.com/helgatheviking/simple-user-listing/issues)